ghophp/buildbot-dashboard/README.md

 export MARTINI_ENV=production
 ```

-## Todo
+## Clean Cache
-- Create a fully adapted mode, that by the size of the display, and the number of the projects, keep "walking" through the multiple screens
-- Use violetear
+By default the project will cache the builders to avoid the delay of reloading it everytime.
+If you insert a new builder or remove one, you can force the reload of the cache in the UI, there is [a button on left side](https://github.com/ghophp/buildbot-dashboard/wiki/).
+This button will force the builders to be reloaded and the localStorage will also be cleaned.

 ## File limits
 If you have a lot of builders on your buildbot and a filesystem with small limit of files, you may run into `too many open files` problem.
 As we want to keep the system as fast as possible on feedback a building process, we spam the routines to fetch the information from each builder all at the same time.
 The dashboard will not crash, `but it will be delays on presenting the state`.
 Please keep a look at logs for this problem, and if start to happen it is recommended to increase the file limit on your system (`ulimit`).